DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

-Finally, in \cref{fig:general,fig:Nonlinear}, the comparative performance of \direct-type algorithms (except hybridized \directcemin) using the performance profiles tool is demonstrated.
-Performance profiles confirm the same trends, i.e., the overall advantage of methods incorporating constraint information versus designed explicitly for problems with hidden constraints.
+Finally, in \cref{fig:general}, the comparative performance using the data profiles tool is demonstrated.
+Data profiles confirm the same trends, i.e., the hybridized versions are the best performing, and the overall advantage of methods that incorporate constrained information versus designed explicitly for problems with hidden constraints (see also \cref{fig:Nonlinear}).